CAD

 Figure 3: New Instance

-1. In the dialog box New Instance, enter the start time (default is immediately) and how long you want the instance to remain active for.
+1. In the dialogue box New Instance, enter the start time (default is immediately) and how long you want the instance to remain active.

 2. Click Create Instance.